abbeydoyle/sql-employee-tracker/README.md

 ## Description

-This project uses npm, inquirer, fs, jest, and javascript to generate a Team Portfolio Page with user input.
+This project uses npm, inquirer, fs, sql, and javascript to generate an employee tracker database with user input.
 All input is given within the terminal using Inquirer, a command line interface for Node.js.
-With user input, the portfolio page has custom color themes.
-There are employee-specific prompts, allowing for more personilized employee cards.
-This webpage file is then written into the project repository with the Node File System module.
-Each class and subclass was tested using Jest script tests, ensuring the correct object types and function returns.
-This project introduced working in the command line with Node Package Manager (npm), using javascript to create functions, inquirer prompts, and a string that will populate the webpage.
+With prompt inputs, a user can view, create, update, and delete employees, roles, and departments.
+Employees can also be filtered by managers and departments.
+Each department's totalized budget can be viewed as well.
+This database can be built from the ground up or altered by sourcing the seeds.sql file.

 <!-- Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide: